Funzy21/RSA-Encryption/README.md

 ```

 The program will give the user some operations.
 Simply input the number and whatever follows.
 A sample message input is already provided beforehand in *message.txt*.
 It is also already encoded and signed, so you should be able to use the verification-decryption operation right away.

+Feel free to overwrite the contents of *message.txt* via the second operation (or directly).